 It is possible to provide hydrogen gas and renewable energy for electric vehicles - with load levelling - from one Smart Service Station.
 Let's see if the clever chaps in the Utilities and OEMs, can figure that one out for themselves.
-Because if they don't own it, they will almost never endorse it.
+Because if they don't own or control it, they will almost never endorse it.

 They've only been working on it for the last fifty years, and thirty years ago they rejected the solution in Australia (Energy Commission), the UK (Dti Smart Awards) and USA (CARB).
 Such decisions and policy makers, are directly responsible for the global warming crisis we are now in, including the extinction of species resulting from failing to take action in good time.

 The A - Z of ICE CARS and MOTORCYCLES SOON TO BE HISTORIC RELICS